celo-org/developer-tooling/docs/sdk/contractkit/classes/wrappers_GasPriceMinimum.GasPriceMinimumWrapper.md

 **`Deprecated`**

-Contract will be complete removed
+Contract will be complete removed see https://specs.celo.org/smart_contract_updates_from_l1.html

 ## Hierarchy